minamijoyo/tflock/README.md

 # Why

 Terraform has a state lock mechanism and it works automatically.
-Nevertheless, I found it's useful to lock state manually when I don't want team members to touch code during refactorings of Terraform configurations.
+Nevertheless, I found it's useful to lock state manually when refactoring Terraform configurations.

+In team development, Terraform configurations are generally managed by VCS such as git, and states are shared via a remote state storage which outside of version control.
+Most Terraform refactorings require not only configuration changes but also state manipulations such as state mv / rm / import.
+It is not desirable to change state before merging configuration changes.
+My colleague may be working for another task.
+I don't want team members to change the state during refactoring to avoid unexpected conflicts.

-Terraform has the `terraform force-unlock` command for when somthing goes wrong, and it doesn't provide the `terraform lock` command.
-It seems that this decision was by design.
+Terraform has the `terraform force-unlock` command in case something goes wrong, however it doesn't provide the `terraform lock` command.
+It seems that this decision was intentional by design.
 Not all backend types can acquire explicit lock.
 For more details, see https://github.com/hashicorp/terraform/issues/17203

 But I want `terraform lock` command!